The best gaming PC in 2026: TechRadar's top tested picks for all budgets and games

 That could very well mean the very best prebuilt gaming PC that will see you through 4K gaming at high frame rates, or one of the best budget gaming PCs that will give you a smooth 1080p gaming experience at an accessible price point.
 Don’t worry so much about the frills and the design unless your budget is flexible or you’ve got deep pockets.

 Once you’ve decided on your budget, you should pick a computer with the best GPU you can afford.
-You’ll want at least an Nvidia GeForce RTX 4070 (or RX 7800 XT) if you plan on gaming in 4K while an RTX 4060 Ti can handle 1440p gaming.
+You’ll want at least an Nvidia GeForce RTX 4070 (or RX 7800 XT) or better if you plan on gaming in 4K while an RTX 4060 Ti can handle 1440p gaming.
 While you want a CPU that can keep up like Intel Core i5 or i7, pre-built PCs won’t come with underperforming CPUs.
 AMD also offer the Ryzen 5 and Ryzen 7 CPUs which suit mid-range systems well.

 Finally, make sure you have enough money for quality peripherals as well.
 After all, a gaming PC is only as good as its peripherals.
 Only when coupled with the best gaming monitor and the best gaming keyboards will your gaming setup be fully complete.
 You won't want to skimp on the audio either; that's where the best computer speakers come into play, as some displays lack inbuilt options, and they don't sound all too good when compared to the best gaming TVs.